molily/molily.de/_posts/2020-11-21-testing-angular.md

 );
 ```

+<aside class="margin-note">Establish a convention</aside>

 There is a nuanced discussion around the best way to find elements during testing.
 Certainly, there are several valid and elaborate approaches.
 This guide will only present one possible approach that is simple and approachable.

-The Angular testing tools are neutral when it comes to DOM querying: They tolerate different approaches and do not recommend a specific solution.
-After consideration, you should opt for way, document it as a [testing convention](#testing-conventions) and apply it consistently across all tests.
+The Angular testing tools are neutral when it comes to DOM querying.
+They tolerate different approaches.
+After consideration, you should opt for one specific solution, document it as a [testing convention](#testing-conventions) and apply it consistently across all tests.

 <div class="book-sources" markdown="1">
 - [Angular API reference: By.css](https://angular.io/api/platform-browser/By)